Hostwinds Blog

 • Atomic Operations: C++ includes the <atomic> library, which makes sure operations on shared data are safe without locks - but developers must understand when and how to use them to avoid undefined behavior.

-C++ gives programmers more control over concurrency, but it lacks the strict compile-time checks that Rust provides, making it easier to introduce concurrency bugs.
+C++ gives programmers more manual control over concurrency, but it lacks the strict compile-time checks that Rust provides, making it easier to introduce concurrency bugs.

 Error Handling